foundry-vtt-community/wiki.js/development/guides/pixi.md

 Lastly, we told PIXI we were done drawing our shape.
 We could have drawn more shapes to this Graphic, but for now we'll keep it simple and leave it at a single square.

 Now we want our square to actually show up on the canvas.
 To do that, we'll have to tell PIXI what Container should hold our graphic.
-In this case, let's just draw it directly to the stage for simplicity, although in FoundryVTT you should usually draw things to a Layer instead.
+In this case, let's just draw it directly to the stage for simplicity, although in Foundry VTT you should usually draw things to a Layer instead.

 ```js
 canvas.app.stage.addChild(g);